InnoFang/code-counter/README.md

 ```

-### Use a file that contain a list of files or directories path as input
+### Use a file that contain a list of file path or directory path as input

-Firstly, create a file named `list.txt` or whatever you want to named in the current directory,which contain various file path or directories path, just as follow:
+Firstly, create a file named `list.txt` or whatever you want to named in the current directory, which contain various file path or directory path, just as follow:

+> **TIPS** If you don't want to create a file in the current directory, you can create it any where and use a file path of it as input.

 ```
 F:\Github\playground\Python